rektide/arpm/README.md

 })
 ```

+[Most](https://github.com/cujojs/most) is used to consume/iterate the asynchronous iterator here, however in future versions of JavaScript one could expect to be able to use the new async iteration language syntax to iteration (`for await(const n of arpm(rate)){}`).

-arpm.js can also be executed with a single numeric parameter, the request rate. `./arpm.js 200` will count 200 a minute, while `./arpm.js 33` would count 33 a minute.
+For example usage, `arpm.js` can also be executed with a single numeric parameter, the request rate:
+* `./arpm.js 200` will count 200 a minute,
+* while `./arpm.js 33` would count 33 a minute.

 # Explainer